mad1982max/CrackYour1TI/CSS_HIGH.md

 - in more complicated cases when we want get full control of animation (slow down, pause them, stop, reverse, and manipulate elements ) in all steps and interact with user actions
 - required animation is not supported by CSS

+For more complicated cases we can use _requestAnimationFrame_, WebGL API